CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

             }
         }
    ```
+   Now change the **animation-name** property to _glowPulse_ in the _#myCoolText_ rules and run your code to see what happens.

+6. When you use **percentages** instead of **from** and **to**, you're able to set in between values as well as just start and end values.
 You can set as many in between values as you like using different percentages.
 Try adding in more colours to the glowing sequence above, for example at _25%_ and _75%_!

 7. Change the value of **animation-iteration-count** to _infinite_.
 What do you think will happen?
  * You can also play with different values for **animation-duration** to speed up or slow down your animation.